arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/09.image-flashing/content.md

 ```
 Unzipped folder
 ├── imx-boot-portenta-x8
-├── lmp-partner-arduino-image-portenta-x8.wic.gz **(Compressed)**
+├── lmp-factory-image-portenta-x8.wic.gz **(Compressed)**
 ├── mfgtool-files-portenta-x8.tar.gz **(Compressed)**
 ├── sit-portenta-x8.bin
 └── u-boot-portenta-x8.itb
 ```

-After verifying these files are available, you will need to decompress `mfgtool-files-portenta-x8.tar.gz` and `lmp-partner-arduino-image-portenta-x8.wic.gz`.
+After verifying these files are available, you will need to decompress `mfgtool-files-portenta-x8.tar.gz` and `lmp-factory-image-portenta-x8.wic.gz`.
 Please ensure the `.wic` is in the unzipped folder in the main directory.
 The folder structure should share a similar following layout.

 ```
 Unzipped folder
 ├── mfgtool-files-portenta-x8/
 ├── imx-boot-portenta-x8
-├── lmp-partner-arduino-image-portenta-x8.wic
+├── lmp-factory-image-portenta-x8.wic
-├── lmp-partner-arduino-image-portenta-x8.wic.gz **(Compressed)**
+├── lmp-factory-image-portenta-x8.wic.gz **(Compressed)**
 ├── mfgtool-files-portenta-x8.tar.gz **(Compressed)**
 ├── sit-portenta-x8.bin
 └── u-boot-portenta-x8.itb
 ```

+***Starting from image version 888, _`lmp-partner-arduino-image-portenta-x8.wic.gz`_ is now known as __`lmp-factory-image-portenta-x8.wic.gz`__.***

 ### Setting the Portenta X8 to Flashing Mode